Brett-Kennedy/CountsOutlierDetector/README.md

 # CountsOutlierDetector

-CountsOutlierDetector is designed to be a highly-interpretable outlier detector.
+CountsOutlierDetector is a highly-interpretable outlier detector.

 ## Overview
 CountsOutlierDetector is an interpretable, intuitive, efficient outlier detector intended for tabular data.
 It is a categorical-based detector; all numeric features will be automatically binned and treated equivalently as categorical features.
 It is designed to provide clear explanations of the rows flagged as outliers and their specific scores.